gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ## Raspberry Pi Hardware

-If you are attending a workshop then you can use a shared network connected Raspberry Pi.
-You can use your own network connected Raspberry Pi for this hands-on lab.
+If you are attending a workshop then you can use a shared network-connected Raspberry Pi.
+You can use your own network-connected Raspberry Pi for this hands-on lab.

 ### Shared Raspberry Pi

 If you are attending a workshop and using a shared Raspberry Pi then you will need the following information from the lab instructor.

 1. The **Network IP Address** of the Raspberry Pi
-2. Your assigned **login name** and **password.**.
+2. Your assigned **login name** and **password**.

 ### Personal Raspberry Pi

-If you using your own network connected Raspberry Pi, then you need:
+If you using your own network-connected Raspberry Pi, then you need:

-1. The Raspberry Pi **Network IP Address**, the **login name** and **password**.
+1. The Raspberry Pi **Network IP Address**, the **login name**, and **password**.
-1. You need to run the follow commands in your Raspberry Pi to set two environment variables required for the hands-on lab.
+1. You need to run the following commands in your Raspberry Pi to set two environment variables required for the hands-on lab.

 ```bash
 echo "export LAB_PORT=\$(shuf -i 5000-8000 -n 1)" >> ~/.bashrc